CQCL/pytket-docs/manual/manual_compiler.rst

 .. warning::
     pytket does not require that :py:class:`CustomPass` preserves the unitary of the :py:class:`Circuit` .
+This is for the user to ensure.

 Partial Compilation